ksalzke/completed-task-report-omnifocus-plugin/README.md

 # Actions

 This plug-in bundle contains three actions, `To Day One`, `To Drafts`, and `Copy To Clipboard`.

-In all cases, the action:
+In all three cases, the action:
 1. Asks the user to select a day for the report.
 The options are:
     * Today (default)
     * Yesterday